yanlifang/UserManagement/README.md

-User Management For CS467

-npm install: install all required dependencies
+User Anthentication Service

-npm start to run the project
+First, run the development server:

-http://localhost:3000 can check the interface

-You can login either through facebook or google or twitter.
+## Installation
+npm install

+## Usage

+Login through social media.

-After you login, users can be redirected to http://localhost:3000 page.
+After you login, users can be redirected to our project homepage.

-You have to logout through google or facebook or twitter at this point.
+There is option to logout social media account.

 This application has been deployed to aws Elastic Beanstalk services. http://nodeuser-env.eba-uiffhh25.us-east-2.elasticbeanstalk.com/